-Have you heard of PET/PETG filament?
-Curious about what the benefits are?
-Let’s take a look at what 3D printer PETG filaments have to offer.
+Curious about what the benefits of PET / PETG filament are?
+Let’s take a look at what PETG filaments have to offer for 3D printing.

 Most desktop 3D printer users are familiar with the benefits and disadvantages of PLA and ABS materials.
 But, when it comes to producing flexible and durable objects, PET and PETG filaments are gaining popularity among filament producers and the 3D printing community.
 In this guide, we’ll explain the science behind the material, when you should use it, what the benefits are, and where you can buy the best PET/PETG filament.